 How to make a blog post longer for SEO

 So now you’ve determined how long a blog post should be.
 You’ve also written the blog post.
-But you’re still falling short of the ideal word count.
+But you’re still falling short of the ideal blog post length.

 Well, we already know adding fluff is not a good idea.
 So here are some tips to make your blog post longer with only useful information: